bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 Since the various WPS services are executed using a different applications and dependencies in their respective Docker images, the method required to validate their status can vary a lot for each case.
-This optional component defines all the appropriate ``healthcheck`` for all known WPS services in PAVICS.
+This optional component defines all the appropriate ``healthcheck`` for all known WPS services in Birdhouse.

 How to enable in ``env.local`` (a copy from env.local.example_ (:download:`download </birdhouse/env.local.example>`)):

 * Add ``./optional-components/wps-healthchecks`` to ``EXTRA_CONF_DIRS``.

 Once enabled, every WPS service will be monitored at regular intervals and ``docker-compose`` will indicate in their health status.
-Command ``pavics-compose ps`` can be employed to list running images, and along with it, the statuses reported by each ``healthcheck``.
+Command ``birdhouse-compose ps`` can be employed to list running images, and along with it, the statuses reported by each ``healthcheck``.